Description: Stereo 2x 200Ω headphones.

 The TESLA ARF300 were high-impedance dynamic headphones produced in Czechoslovakia in the mid-80s.
 Rugged and heavy – totaling 0.6 kg including the 1.5 meter spiral cable – a classic piece of “communist” pre-1989 production.

 Just a slight alteration has been made: the long-ish cord originally ended with a 5-pin DIN connector, quite normal with respect to their manufacture date.
-However, the cable soldered in it was loosey when I received the headphones, so I did replace that with a 3.5mm TRS “jack”.
-Hope no harm done.
+However, the cable soldered in it was loosey when I got the headphones, so I did replace that with a 3.5mm TRS “jack”.
+No real harm done.

 Now for some technical characteristics.
 Subjective, i.e. from my point of view as a non-audiophile.

 The 1.5m long spiral cord, 3m when fully extended, has four thick PVC-insulated leads in it, something that you won’t see nowadays, maybe except in expensive professional tools.
 That’s right – no single common ground for the speakers.
 Well, sort of – until I’ve replaced the connector jack.
-For this reason, correct speaker phasing (polarity) has to be observed for bass to sound right.
+For this reason, correct speaker phasing (polarity) has to be observed… or

 Even if their impedance is rated 200 ohms, no external pre-amplifier is needed in conjunction with a laptop or a smartphone, their volume is sufficient enough for me (again, subjective as mentioned above).
 Haven’t tested them with an iPod or similar, though.